-To receive a reservation for a turf removal rebate, you must have existing turf.
+- To receive a reservation for a landscape transformation rebate, you must have existing turf.
 If your project has already been started or completed, you are not eligible for a rebate.

-To claim a rebate (if the above conditions have been met), your completed project must:
+To Claim a Rebate (if all of the above conditions have been met), your completed project must: